communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ### What if Sentry has downtime?

-Due to some recent downtime in Sentry, we have invetsigated what happens to our application if this were to occur.
+Due to some recent downtime in Sentry, we have investigated what happens to our application if this were to occur.
 There is no significant effect to our application - no errors are thrown, warnings are logged regarding being unable to establish a connection.

 ---